ppat/homelab-ops-ansible/archive/roles/unpack/README.md

 homelab_ops.archive.unpack
 ==========================

-Unpacks an archive (such as an OS image) onto an empty filesystem path.
-If the filesystem path is not empty, this role will skip unpacking.

-This role is useful for initial provisioning of a filesystem from an archive.
-It ensures that the archive is only unpacked onto an empty filesystem, preventing accidental overwriting of existing data.
+A role that deploys initial filesystem content from archives.
+This role handles first-time OS image provisioning with data protection measures.

+This role deploys OS image archive on to a filesystem by:

+1. First verifying that target filesystem is empty
+2. Extracting archive content directly on to the target filesystem

 Requirements
 ------------